-Condensation happens when warm air meets cold surfaces, for example, a cold coke on a hot day.
-This is something physical that can only be avoided by leaving the lid open but will speed up paint drying out.
+Condensation happens when warm air meets cold surfaces, for example, a cold Coke on a hot day.
+This is something physical that can only be avoided by leaving the lid open but will speed up colors drying out.

 If the lid accumulates condensed water, you can always pour it back.
-You can do this on one of the corners so as not to affect the paint you have ready to use.
+You can do this on one of the corners so as not to affect the colors you have ready to use.

 Another solution, if this bothers you too much, would be to store it in a cool, dry place, such as in your fridge to avoid any condensation that doesn’t fall into your paint.

-Can you use a medium on a wet palette?
+Can you use a medium on a Wet Paint Palette?

 Yes, as long as the medium is acrylic, for example, GSW Master Medium will work perfectly.